javiertuya/junit-report-action/README.md

 - `report-dir` *(Default `target/site`)*: Directory where the resulting junit html reports will be generated .

 On .NET you also need:
-- `net-trx-report`: Specifies the .Net test result file (`.trx`) that will be splitted into a set of `TEST-*.xml` files in the folder `net-surefire-folder`.
+- `net-trx-report`: Specifies one or more result files (`.trx`) that will be splitted into a set of `TEST-*.xml` files in the folder `net-surefire-folder`.
-  The resulting files can be specified in the `surefire-files` parameter to generate the html report.
+  Multiple files are separated by comma.
 - `net-surefire-folder` *(Default `target/surefire-reports`)*: Only if `net-trx-report` is specified: folder where the splitted test report files will be stored.